For every IT help desk, making the customer experience better is the Brownie point and handling the tickets stands at the frontline of doing it.

 So, the only way to meet the (let’s say) inhuman expectations around slicing down the wait time to a full and complete zero is by prioritizing help desk tickets.

-Help desk outsourcing companies can always be your bulwark against losing your grip entirely on wisely prioritizing tickets.
+IT help desk outsourcing companies can always be your bulwark against losing your grip entirely on wisely prioritizing tickets.

 Yet, you must consider the following seven steps (which can also be considered tricks) to nail it in order to touch the Brownie point instead of having to meet the boiling point!